Do I actually need social media?

 The benefit of having niche categories is that it gives your book a better chance of hitting number one in that category on Amazon, which is another great marketing tool you can use if you do hit number one, or even if you hit the top 100 list in a category.

 Amazon ads are another useful strategy to get your book out there.
-Advertising on Amazon is done through keyword targeting, using keywords that you personally choose.
+You personally choose keywords for advertising on Amazon through keyword targeting.
 For example, again if you write thriller books, you can use “thriller books” as a keyword, and your book will pop up as a sponsored option when people search for thriller books on Amazon.
 This is a broad category, so it makes sense to be quite niche when it comes to choosing your keywords as well.

 Amazon lets you update and trade out keywords as much as you need to until you find the ones that are targeting the right audience to sell your book.